pschmitt/docker-insync-desktop/README.md

 ## Important notes

-⚠️ insync  may be hiding on thee tray, just click on the app icon in the tray.
+⚠️ insync may be hiding in the tray, just click on the app icon in the tray.

 The tray sthould be in the top left corner of the screen.